50 Best Foods for Diabetics

-If you love spaghetti and meatballs, swapping in veggies for grains should be your go-to move.
-“Zucchini noodles and spaghetti squash are both easy and delicious ways to lower the amount of carbohydrates in some of your favorite dishes,” says Zanini.
+If you love spaghetti and meatballs, swapping in veggies for grains should be your go-to move if you have diabetes.
+"Zucchini noodles and spaghetti squash are both easy and delicious ways to lower the amount of carbohydrates in some of your favorite dishes," says Zanini.

 Zanini is a huge fan of green tea—and with good reason.
 Because it is hydrating and filling, green tea can help prevent overeating, which will both stabilize blood sugar levels and aid weight loss efforts by boosting feelings of satiety.
 "This drink also increases your metabolism and reduces fat storage," Zanini adds.